jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 {% image big alexa-cracker/lambda-console-2.png %}

+* Click **Add** on the section below, then **Save** top right.

 ### Environment variables

 In the code, we told Python to find the name of the DynamoDB table to connect to in the environment.
 We need to tell Lambda to populate this value for us.

+* You may need to click the widget near the top with the Lambda icon and your function name in it, so that the **Function Code** section shows up.
 * Scroll down in the Lambda console and find the **Environment Variables** section.
 * Enter a key of `BMOTION_TABLE` with a value of the name (not the ARN) of your DynamoDB table.

 {% image big alexa-cracker/lambda-console-3.png %}

 * Click the **Save** button at the top.

+### Testing the function

+We can test our function to make sure it executes correctly.

+* At the top of the Lambda console, open the dropdown next to the **Test** button and choose **Configure test events**
+* Select **Create new test event**, select **Alexa - GetNewFact**.
+This is a sample event which has an intent with no slots, so it's a good match for our code.
+* Give the event a name, like `alexatest`
+* In the editor below, find the line reading `"name": "GetNewFactIntent"`, around line 20, and change it to `"name": "PullCracker"`
+* Save the test event
+* Make sure you event name is selected in the drop down now, then click **Test**
+* Hopefully you'll get a green box with the output of your function, and you'll be able to see the SSML which Alexa would read out.
+If you run the test a couple of times you should see your (or Alexa's) hat count show up appropriately too.

+If you get a cross red box then you will need to examine the error message to determine what's wrong.

 ## Configuring the Skill